 During the regular payload checkout activities, MIRO will run a standard sequence (AMRF100A, see FOP) in which as many modes and commands are exercised as possible.
-In addition, a dump of EEPROM memory (AMRF101A, see FOP) will be performed in order to check for radiation damage (see 3.1.5).
+In addition, a dump of EEPROM memory (AMRF101A, see FOP) will be performed in order to check for radiation damage (see §3.1.5).

-3.2.4 FLIGHT OPERATIONS PLANS (MIRO EID-B, § 6.3.2.3)
+3.2.4 FLIGHT OPERATIONS PLANS (MIRO EID-B, §6.3.2.3)

 This section covers the post-launch operation of MIRO in conjunction with the overall operations of the Rosetta spacecraft.
 The MIRO science team will conduct its mission operations through the Rosetta Science Operations Centre (RSOC) as described below.
 The operations requirements for MIRO are given for all phases of the mission, from launch until the end of the mission, making use of the facilities provided to the MIRO team by ESOC.
 This portion of Volume VI is a response to Volume VI of the Rosetta EID-A and is to be read in that context.
+Specifically, the Mission Operations description and definitions of terms appearing in that document are not repeated here.